bruhmastir/library/docs/pilots/uae/omsj.md

     If pilots are unable to commence pushback within 2-3 minutes, the pushback clearance may be revoked, and slot times will be recalculated.

 ### Taxi
 Pilots must comply with all taxi instructions, including holds.
 Taxi instructions are given based on various factors such as aircraft type and traffic.
+Taxi should be expected via the next available linking taxiway to taxiway A, then direct to the appropriate holding point.
+This may differ based on operational requirements.

 !!! example
     **Controller**: "ABY436, Taxi via A, A20, holding point B20, Runway 30."

-### Taxi
-Taxi should be expected via the next available linking taxiway to taxiway A, then direct to the appropriate holding point.
-This may differ based on operational requirements.

 #### Standard Intersection Departures
 For the purposes of takeoff performance planning the standard departure taxiways are: